 Feature releases and requests

-If you want to see the functionality currently under development for OneDrive and Office 365, check out the Office 365 Roadmap or the Microsoft OneDrive Blog.
+If you want to see the functionality currently under development for OneDrive and Office 365, check out the Microsoft 365 Roadmap or the Microsoft OneDrive Blog.
 Finally, if you want to request new functionality or vote on great community ideas for OneDrive, visit OneDrive UserVoice.

 Keys to successful user adoption